Skip to content

 The Four Stages

+You have seen the pattern in your own life — the arc from beginner to practitioner to someone who can teach.
 Member, Mentee, Mentor, Master.
 The pattern repeats across martial arts, medicine, medieval guilds, and developmental psychology.
 Most people stop at Mentee — because no system forces the jump to teaching.
-That jump is where multiplication begins.
+That jump is where your multiplication begins.

 May 20, 20269 min